-This form is Liouville for the standard symplectic form and it agrees with $\lambda_h$ near $\rho^{-1}(0)$ and agrees with $\lambda_T$ near $\rho^{-1}(1)$.
+This form is Liouville for the standard symplectic form, agrees with $\lambda_h$ near $\rho^{-1}(0)$, and agrees with $\lambda_T$ near $\rho^{-1}(1)$.
 Moreover, at points $p$ in the core or co-core $H=0$ so $\lambda(p) = (1-\rho)\lambda_h(p)+\rho\lambda_T(p)$ is exactly the convex interpolation between the two forms.
 In particular, $i_1^*\lambda$ and $i_2^*\lambda$ vanish.
-Therefore the dual Liouville vector field is tangent to the chosen core and co-core.
+Therefore, the dual Liouville vector field is tangent to the chosen core and co-core.
 This implies that the stable and unstable manifolds of the Liouville vector field $Z$ corresponding to $\lambda$ agree with those of $\lambda_h$, so the core and co-core of this modified Liouville structure on the $2$-handle agree with the model.

 The final thing to check is that the only point where $\lambda$ (or equivalently $Z$) vanishes is the origin.
-Using the local model and centeredness, we can ensure that $\rho$ is chosen such that the Liouville vector fields $Z_h$ and $Z_T$ are both inwardly transverse to the level sets of $\rho$ (note that $\rho$ depends only on the $(p_1,p_2)$-coordinates).
-Therefore the convex combination $(1-\rho)Z_h+\rho Z_T$ is inwardly transverse to the level sets of $\rho$.
+The significance of this is to ensure that the Weinstein structure we construct only has a single handle in the neighborhood of the node $V_i$ (the $2$-handle we understand).
+Because $Z_h$ and $Z_T$ are both inwardly transverse to the level sets of $\rho$, the convex combination $(1-\rho)Z_h+\rho Z_T$ is inwardly transverse to the level sets of $\rho$.
 The Liouville vector field is given by $Z=(1-\rho)Z_h+\rho Z_T+Z_{err}$ where $Z_{err}$ is $\omega_{std}$ dual to $Hd\rho$.

 Because $\omega(Z_{err},\cdot) = Hd\rho$, we get that $\iota_{Z_{err}}\omega|_{\operatorname{ker}d\rho} = 0$.
 This implies that $Z_{err}$ is actually tangent to the level sets of $\rho$.
 Since $(1-\rho)Z_h+\rho Z_T$ is transverse to the level sets of $\rho$ and $Z_{err}$ is tangent, we conclude that $Z=(1-\rho)Z_h+\rho Z_T+Z_{err}$ is transverse to the level sets of $\rho$ and in particular is non-vanishing in $B$.
-Therefore the only point in the model neighborhood where $\lambda$ or $Z$ vanishes is the node point $V_i$.
+Therefore, the only point in the model neighborhood where $\lambda$ or $Z$ vanishes is the node point $V_i$.